Best Practices for Upgrading from v4 to v5

 Design Consistency

-- The new CO design is well received, but it is crucial to ensure that its visual appearance is consistent with task views.
+- The new CO design is well received, but it is important to align its appearance with task views.

-- Clients frequently request that task layouts match CO.
+- Clients often request that task layouts match the CO.

-- Clients will not identify all issues on their own – they must be actively guided in defining their requirements.
+- Clients will not identify all issues on their own – they must be actively guided to define their requirements.

 - CO looks best with four columns.